VishwPramit97/Movies-search-app/README.md

 - Run command 'npm start'
 -  At this point both client and servers are running.
 -  Now you will prompted to home routes
--Go and register
+- 1.Go and register
--Once you are registered,you can login.
+- 2.Once you are registered,you can login.
--The moment you are loggedin,you will be prompted to new routes that is movie.
+- 3.The moment you are loggedin,you will be prompted to new routes that is movie.
--From this routes,one can search movie and create playlist from the list of movies.
+- 4.From this routes,one can search movie and create playlist from the list of movies.
--Created playlist can be seen by the logged in user.
+- 5. Created playlist can be seen by the logged in user.
 <br/>

 # Thank you !